Flightmate/Flightmate-Stream/README.md

 This version of the AI-stream is rewritten from Python to Golang to be able to handle heavier loads.

 The server now uses [Protobuf](https://www.wikiwand.com/en/Protocol_Buffers) for faster communication, but the client can convert it into JSON (e.g. by using the optional parameter `--print_json=true`).
 You can also print exclusively JSON to stdout by using the flag `--stdout=true`.

 We have also upgraded to using TLS instead of SSL.

 If you want to run by cloning the repo (`git clone -b Flightmate-Stream-2022 --single-branch https://github.com/Flightmate/Flightmate-Stream/`):
 - Install Golang [here](https://go.dev/doc/install)
 - Run with `go run client.go --token=YOUR_TOKEN_HERE`
-- You can also fwe edit `token = "INSERT YOUR TOKEN HERE` directly in client.go
+- You can also edit `token = "INSERT YOUR TOKEN HERE` directly in client.go

 If you use the downloaded binaries (found under [Releases](/releases/latest)).
-(Note that you might get a "possible virus" warning (this will be fixed in later versions)):
+(Note that you might get a "possible virus" warning, because we haven't bought an app certificate yet.
+This will be fixed in later versions)):
 - Navigate to the file's location
 - You might have to run chmod +x [filename] to change permissions
 - Run `./filename --token=YOUR_TOKEN_HERE`